‘Team Park City’ Olympic success will be celebrated

 "They worked so hard.
 They have made sacrifices," Preston said about the athletes.

 A group of organizations is involved in the planning, including the Park City Chamber/Bureau, the Utah Olympic Legacy Foundation, the National Ability Center, national governing bodies of winter sports disciplines and winter sports venues.
+A list of the athletes expected to attend was not available late in the week.
+Some who won medals include Ted Ligety, Joss Christensen, Steve Holcomb, Sage Kotsenburg and Devin Logan.

 City Hall received an application for an event, but an official said it is evolving.
 Tommy Youngblood, who manages special events for City Hall, said the application requests organizer be allowed to hold a parade down Main Street ending with a celebration on the lower stretch of the street.